aaronbloomfield/pdr/labs/lab01/index.md

 ### General In-lab Procedure ###

 The purpose of the labs is to allow you to work through the lab activity, and if you encounter questions or problems, ask for TA assistance.
-Note that each file you electronically submit (including text files!) should contain a header containing your name, email ID, file name, and the date.
+Be sure to include your name, email ID, the date, and the name of the file in a banner comment at the beginning of each file you submit.

 All of the files required for this lab are listed above (in the Procedure section), and are also listed below.